 Risk type Description Managing the risk Material ESG issues Capital Adequacy Risk The risk of loss arising from the Group failing to maintain the level of capital required by prudential regulators and other key stakeholders (shareholders, debt investors, depositors, rating agencies, etc.) to support the Group's consolidated operations and risk appetite.
 We pursue an active approach to Capital Management, which is designed to protect the interests of depositors, creditors and shareholders through ongoing review, and Board approval, of the level and composition of our capital base against key policy objectives.
-Qb Compliance Risk The risk of failure to act in accordance with laws, regulations, industry standards and codes, internal policies and procedures and principles of good governance as applicable to the Group's businesses.
+QQ Compliance Risk The risk of failure to act in accordance with laws, regulations, industry standards and codes, internal policies and procedures and principles of good governance as applicable to the Group's businesses.
 Key features of how we manage Compliance Risk as part of our Operational Risk and Compliance Framework include: Centralised management of key obligations via a Global Obligations Library, enable our change management capability in relation to new and revised obligations, An emphasis on the identification of changing regulations and the business environment, to enable proactive assessment of emerging compliance risks.
 Recognition of incident management as a separate element to enhance ANZ's ability to identify, manage and report on incidents/ breaches in a timely manner.
-Credit Risk The risk of financial loss resulting from: A counterparty failing to fulfil its obligations; or A decrease in credit quality of a counterparty resulting in a financial loss Credit Risk incorporates the risks associated with Our Credit Risk framework is top down, being defined by credit principles and policies.
+Credit Risk The risk of financial loss resulting from: A counterparty failing to fulfil its obligations; or A decrease in credit quality of a counterparty resulting in a financial loss Credit Risk incorporates the risks associated with our lending to business and retail customers who could be impacted by climate change or by changes to laws, regulations, or other policies adopted by governments or regulatory authorities, including carbon pricing and climate change adaptation or mitigation policies.
+Our Credit Risk framework is top down, being defined by credit principles and policies.
 Credit policies, requirements and procedures cover all aspects of the credit life cycle from initial approval and risk grading, through ongoing management and problem debt management.